rails/rails/guides/source/active_record_validations_callbacks.md

  # => ["can't be blank", "is too short (minimum is 3 characters)"]
 ```

-### +errors.add+
+### `errors.add`

-The +add+ method lets you manually add messages that are related to particular attributes.
-You can use the +errors.full_messages+ or +errors.to_a+ methods to view the messages in the form they might be displayed to a user.
-Those particular messages get the attribute name prepended (and capitalized). +add+ receives the name of the attribute you want to add the message to, and the message itself.
+The `add` method lets you manually add messages that are related to particular attributes.
+You can use the `errors.full_messages` or `errors.to_a` methods to view the messages in the form they might be displayed to a user.
+Those particular messages get the attribute name prepended (and capitalized). `add` receives the name of the attribute you want to add the message to, and the message itself.

 ```ruby
 class Person < ActiveRecord::Base